o3de/o3de.org/content/docs/userguide/rendering/enable/water-droplets-node.md

 ---
-description: ' Use the Enable Water Droplet node in the &ALYlong; &script-canvas;
-  editor to enable water droplets. '
+description: ' Use the Enable Water Droplet node in the Amazon Lumberyard Script Canvas editor to enable water droplets. '
 title: Enable Water Droplets
 ---